 The discourse about PC and the PC discourse

-Previous literature on PC emphasized the effectiveness of the label ‘PC’.
+Previous literature on PC emphasized the effectiveness of the label ‘PC.’
 The act of labeling someone as ‘PC’ has been regarded as “a durable tactic” (Fairclough, 2003: 24), as well as a “nasty” dismissal that “amounts to a self-righteous choice not only to insult others but to protect one’s ignorance and tacitly support discrimination” (Meynell, 2017: 803).
-Some scholars even reject a descriptive use of the term ‘PC’ for its popular abusive uses.
-For example, Sarah Mills (2003) referred to PC only with inverted commas (‘political correctness’), claiming that the term “constitutes less a set of linguistic practices, than an attempt to undermine and ridicule anti-discriminatory language campaigns” (p.
+Some scholars even reject a descriptive use of the term ‘PC’ because of its popular abusive uses.
+For example, Sarah Mills (2003) refers to PC only with inverted commas (‘political correctness’), claiming that the term “constitutes less a set of linguistic practices, than an attempt to undermine and ridicule anti-discriminatory language campaigns” (p.
 104).
-The use of the label ‘PC’ to ridicule language campaigns is one practice, among others, which Norman Fairclough (2003) described as “the critique of ‘PC’”, which he concluded, “remains an effective and damaging strategy” (p.
-27).
-In this article I argue that while the critique of PC can be effective and damaging in preventing language change, it also should be viewed as part of a historical process that can lead to acceptance of language change.
+The use of the label ‘PC’ to ridicule language campaigns is one practice, among others, that Norman Fairclough (2003) described as “the critique of ‘PC’,” which he concluded, “remains an effective and damaging strategy” (Fairclough, 2003: 27).
+In this article I argue that while the PC critique can be effective and damaging in preventing language change, it should also be viewed as part of a historical process that can lead to acceptance of language change.

-To lay my argument I wish first to make differentiation between two types of discourse that I shall designate as the discourse about PC, and the PC discourse (the discourse of PC).
-The discourse about PC is consisted of statements that directly mention the term ‘PC’, for example: saying that someone or something is PC or non-PC, in declarations such as “I shouldn’t say that, it’s not PC” or “academia today has become too PC”; or periodizations such as referring to the early-mid 1990s in the US as “the ‘zenith’ of ‘political correctness’” (Suhr & Johnson, 2003: 6), or alternatively describing the Trump-era as “a time that is anti-political correctness” (Meynell, 2017: 799).
+To present my argument, I first wish to differentiate between two types of discourse that I shall designate as the discourse about PC and the PC discourse.
+Discourse about PC consists of statements that directly mention the term ‘PC,’ for example, saying that someone or something is PC or non-PC, in declarations such as “I shouldn’t say that, it’s not PC” or “academia today has become too PC.”
+Another example is in periodizations, such as referring to the early-mid 1990s in the US as “the ‘zenith’ of ‘political correctness’” (Suhr and Johnson, 2003: 6), or describing the Trump-era as “a time that is anti-political correctness” (Meynell, 2017: 799).

-The PC discourse, however, is consisted of condemnations and counter-condemnations regarding expressions that have the risk to offend social groups.
-Both discourses overlap frequently, and not by chance: they reflect different stages of development in the conceptual history of the expressions that the discourses are built around them.
-When a PC discourse becomes (or overlaps with) a discourse about PC it means that public examination started to take place regarding legitimization or de-legitimization of a certain expression.
-As I show in the article, when a suggestion for language change is being labeled as ‘PC’ (or other synonyms, like the now popular ‘woke’) it is not a permanent status – the label stays only as long as the public refuse to accept the suggestion.
-Accordingly, when the same suggestion is being accepted, the label ‘PC’ is being removed.
+PC discourse, however, consists of condemnations and counter-condemnations of expressions that risk offending some social group or other.
+Both discourses overlap frequently, and not by chance: they reflect different stages of development in the conceptual history of the expressions around which the discourses are built.
+When a PC discourse becomes (or overlaps with) a discourse about PC it means that public examination has started to take place regarding the legitimization or de-legitimization of a certain expression.
+As I show in the article, when a suggestion for language change is labeled ‘PC’ (or other synonyms, like the now popular ‘woke’) such labeling remains only as long as the public refuses to accept the suggestion.
+Accordingly, when the suggestion is accepted, the label ‘PC’ is removed.
 The underlying premise here is that culture does not change instantly when faced with a suggestion for change, rather there is a process of inquiry that involves labels (‘PC’ is just one example) and may lead to a change.
-I shall provide shortly a more detailed explanation for this dynamic, as part of a model for analyzing the PC discourse.
+I shall, shortly, provide a more detailed explanation of this dynamic, as part of a model for analyzing PC discourse.